See list of approved changes by street address range

 Both over- and under-utilization pose unique challenges for the district.

-The Boundary Initiative process commenced in the Fall of 2020 and will conclude by February 2022.
-Potential boundary changes will be phased in beginning in School Year 2022-23.
+The Boundary Initiative process commenced in Fall 2020.
+Potential boundary changes will be phased in beginning in the 2023-24 school year.

-The school system includes 207 schools, 132,500 enrolled students and 20,000 staff members.
+The system includes 198 schools, 131,000 students and 20,000 staff members.
 The Boundary Initiative is limited to the 165 neighborhood schools within the district.

 Prince George’s County is a diverse area, which includes both densely populated communities within the Beltway and rural areas.
 More over-utilized schools are located in the northern part of the district, while under-utilized schools are more likely to be located in the central and southern regions.
 This is due to demographic trends in recent years.
 As enrollment has grown, the geographic distribution of the student body has shifted toward the north.

-Board Policy 0113 is the policy that authorizes the PGCPS superintendent to develop and implement school boundaries.
+Board Policy 0113 authorizes the CEO PGCPS superintendent to develop and implement school boundaries.
 It requires that school boundaries be developed to best utilize available school facilities.

 Administrative Procedure (AP) 8391 governs the process for creating school boundaries, including key factors to be considered and a timeline for the annual review process.
 These factors include: